kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ### Driver Integration

-Drivers enable the metadata feature at `Start()` time.
-Once enabled, the framework generates CDI specs for every prepared claim.
-Metadata content is provided in one of two ways:
+When the flag is set, drivers provide metadata in one of two ways:

 - **At prepare time**: Driver populates `Device.Metadata` in `PrepareResult`.
 Framework writes the metadata file immediately.
 Suitable for drivers that have all device information available during `PrepareResourceClaims` (e.g. GPU drivers).
 - **After prepare time**: Driver returns without `Device.Metadata`.
-Framework creates the CDI spec but no metadata file.
-Driver writes the file later via `MetadataUpdater.UpdateRequestMetadata()`, typically from an NRI hook.
+The CDI mount is done but the metadata field is empty.
+Driver writes it via `MetadataUpdater.UpdateRequestMetadata()` before the pod starts (e.g. from an NRI hook after CNI).
 Suitable for network drivers like DRANet where device details only become available after CNI runs.

-**Key benefits of this approach**:
-- Single opt-in at `Start()` — no per-device decision needed
-- CDI spec is always generated, ensuring the container mount point exists
-- Driver has flexibility to provide metadata immediately or deferred
-- Framework handles file writing, CDI spec generation, and cleanup automatically
+**Key benefits**: CDI spec always generated when flag is set (mount point exists); driver can provide metadata immediately or via MetadataUpdater; framework handles file writing, CDI spec generation, and cleanup.

 For network DRA drivers that write metadata in two phases (initial attributes during `PrepareResourceClaims`, then network info via NRI after CNI), see the